pjn51/copilot_money_plus/README.md

 ## Backend server
 A backend server using Express.js to handle HTTP requests and serve the web application

-- server.ts: This file sets up your Express.js server and handles routing and middleware configuration.
+- server.mjs: This file sets up your Express.js server and handles routing and middleware configuration.

 ## Database Connection
 Establishes a connection to your MySQL database and handle data retrieval and manipulation.